Ticketedmoon/animation-doodle/technical_manual/technical_manual.md

 ```
  - Install Android Studio if not already.
  - Open Android Studio accordingly.
- -Create & Start your emulator.
+ - Create & Start your emulator.
 This can be done by:
    - ○ > Open Tools
    - ○ > Android
    - ○ > AVD Manager
    - ○ > Create Virtual Device
  - Alternatively, you can connect your phone through a USB connection rather than
 open an emulator and continue on.
  -  Download the APK file linked to here on GitLab: